rsheehan/K2/README.md

 -------------
 1. Prepare the slide file.
 Use any Apple II program which can save a text file.
 2. At the command prompt type `+k2 slideFilename`
 3. Move through the slides with the **spacebar** or right arrow key.
+(The **spacebar** is also used to show point by point - see below.)
 4. Move backwards through the slides with the left arrow key.
 5. Type "Q" to quit.

 The slides show arrows at bottom right and left hand corners indicating if there are next or previous slides.
+These arrows only become visible when all points in a slide are showing.

 Text slide files
 ----------------